bioXgeo/neotropical_frugivores/code/readme.md

-*This readme last modified by BEG... *
+*This readme last modified by PLZ & BEG 1 Dec 2021*